-Our business of connecting investors and individual borrowers constitutes an intermediary service, and our contracts with investors and borrowers are intermediation contracts under the PRC Contract Law.
-Under the PRC Contract Law, an intermediary that intentionally conceals any material information or provides false information in connection with the conclusion of an intermediation contract, which results in harm to the client's interests may not claim for any service fee for its intermediary services, and is liable for any damage incurred by the client.
-Therefore, if we fail to provide material information to investors and are found to be at fault for failure or deemed failure to exercise proper care, or to conduct adequate information verification or supervision, we could be subject to liabilities as an intermediary under the PRC Contract Law.
-In addition, the Interim Measures and the Inspection Notice have imposed on online lending information intermediaries, including us, additional obligations to verify the truthfulness of the information on borrowers to the lenders.
+Our business of connecting investors and intuitional funding partners with individual borrowers constitutes an intermediary service, and our contracts with investors, institutional funding partners and borrowers are intermediation contracts under the PRC Civil Code.
+Under the PRC Civil Code, an intermediary that intentionally conceals any material information or provides false information in connection with the conclusion of an intermediation contract, which results in harm to the client's interests may not claim for any service fee for its intermediary services, and is liable for any damage incurred by the client.
+Therefore, if we fail to provide material information to investors and institutional funding partners and are found to be at fault for failure or deemed failure to exercise proper care, or to conduct adequate information verification or supervision, we could be subject to liabilities as an intermediary under the PRC Civil Code.
+In addition, the Interim Measures and the Inspection Notice have imposed on online lending information intermediaries, including us, additional obligations to verify the truthfulness of the information provided by or in relation to loan applicants and to actively detect fraud, conduct risk evaluation of lenders, categorize lenders and disclose the risk information on borrowers to the lenders.
 We leverage a large database of past fraud accounts information and sophisticated rule-based detection technology in detecting fraudulent behaviors.
 Based on new data collected and fraudulent behaviors detected during our daily business operations, we update our database on a monthly basis.
 As the Interim Measures are relatively new, it is still unclear to what extent online lending information intermediaries should exercise care in detecting fraud.
-Although we believe that as an information intermediary, we should not bear the credit risk for investors as long as we take reasonable measures to detect fraudulent behaviors, we cannot assure you that we would not be subject to any liabilities under the Interim Measures if we fail to detect any fraudulent behavior.
-If that were to occur, our results of operations and financial condition could be materially and adversely affected.
+Although we believe that as an information intermediary, we should not bear the credit risk for investors and institutional funding partners as long as we take reasonable measures to detect fraudulent behaviors, we cannot assure you that we wo